 Deliberative Democracy Students ONLY

 For your culminating Deliberative Democracy project, you will either contribute to an existing community action plan OR design a new researched action plan that addresses one or more critical issues in your project track.
-This plan must be completed collaboratively and be approved by your project liaison.This is due March 31st by midnight in your OAKS Class of 2023 Advising Folder under Deliberative Democracy RAP.
+This plan must be completed collaboratively and be approved by your project liaison.This is due March 31st by 11:59 PM in your OAKS Class of 2025 Advising Folder under Deliberative Democracy RAP.
 Every Deliberative Democracy student must upload a completed RAP.

 Problem Statement (500 words):